gitopsiq/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 ### <a name="output_resource_locks"></a> [resource\_locks](#output\_resource\_locks)

-Description: The management locks created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/management_lock#attributes-reference
+Description: A map of the management locks created, with the lock name as the key and the lock ID as the value.

 ### <a name="output_resource_private_endpoints"></a> [resource\_private\_endpoints](#output\_resource\_private\_endpoints)

-Description: A map of the private endpoints created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/private_endpoint#attributes-reference
+Description: A map of the management locks created, with the lock name as the key and the lock ID as the value.

 ### <a name="output_resource_private_endpoints_application_security_group_association"></a> [resource\_private\_endpoints\_application\_security\_group\_association](#output\_resource\_private\_endpoints\_application\_security\_group\_association)

-Description: The private endpoint application security group associations created
+Description: The IDs of the private endpoint application security group associations created.

 ### <a name="output_resource_role_assignments"></a> [resource\_role\_assignments](#output\_resource\_role\_assignments)

-Description: The role assignments created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/role_assignment#attributes-reference
+Description: A map of the role assignments created, with the assignment key as the map key and the assignment value as the map value.

 ### <a name="output_sql_containers"></a> [sql\_containers](#output\_sql\_containers)

-Description: The value of the sql containers created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_sql_container#attributes-reference
+Description: A map of the SQL containers created, with the container name as the key and the container ID as the value.

 ### <a name="output_sql_databases"></a> [sql\_databases](#output\_sql\_databases)

-Description: The value of the sql databases created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_sql_database#attributes-reference
+Description: A map of the SQL databases created, with the database name as the key and the database ID as the value.

 ### <a name="output_sql_dedicated_gateway"></a> [sql\_dedicated\_gateway](#output\_sql\_dedicated\_gateway)

-Description: The value of the sql dedicated gateway created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_sql_dedicated_gateway#attributes-reference
+Description: The IDs of the SQL dedicated gateways created.

 ### <a name="output_sql_functions"></a> [sql\_functions](#output\_sql\_functions)

-Description: The value of the sql functions created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_sql_function#attributes-reference
+Description: A map of the SQL functions created, with the function name as the key and the function ID as the value.

 ### <a name="output_sql_stored_procedures"></a> [sql\_stored\_procedures](#output\_sql\_stored\_procedures)

-Description: The value of the sql stored procedures created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_sql_stored_procedure#attributes-reference
+Description: A map of the SQL stored procedures created, with the stored procedure name as the key and the stored procedure ID as the value.

 ### <a name="output_sql_triggers"></a> [sql\_triggers](#output\_sql\_triggers)

-Description: The value of the sql triggers created.
-More info: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cosmosdb_sql_trigger#attributes-reference
+Description: A map of the SQL triggers created, with the trigger name as the key and the trigger ID as the value.

 ## Modules